jayjaynandy/RBF-CNN/README.md

-A shorter version of this paper has been accepted in [NeurIPS 2019 Workshop on Machine Learning with Guarantees] (https://drive.google.com/file/d/1I2WKHg-s7wJgG21apg3FhxaYzzFl4vgt/view) and the full version Link to be added.
+A shorter version of this paper has been accepted in [NeurIPS-2019 Workshop on Machine Learning with Guarantees](https://drive.google.com/file/d/1I2WKHg-s7wJgG21apg3FhxaYzzFl4vgt/view) and the full version
+Link to be added.
 (Full paper, IJCNN 2020)

 In this work, we propose RBF-CNN, an approximate manifold-based defense framework against adversarial attacks for image classification.
 Unlike previous approaches, we demonstrate that our manifold based defense model is scalable to complex data manifold of natural images.